 The MLM companies that I am familiar with run their companies like a family, making you feel like a member of a large extended family.
 And for many people this is appealing.

 Good MLM companies already have a strong brand presence, so you won’t always have to explain what it’s all about.
 Some people may already be familiar with the products, and in many cases the products will actually be good (e.g. Arbonne), so the products themselves may not be a terribly hard sell.
+That isn't true for all MLMs though, so choose wisely, and choose a company where the products are synonymous with quality.

 There may be significant resources available for you to draw upon for the more savvy companies that have a good web presence, and out of the box websites that you can use to promote yourself.